Insurance underwriters held about 123,300 jobs in 2021. The largest employers of insurance underwriters were as follows:

 Most underwriters work full time.

-Most employers prefer to hire applicants who have a bachelor’s degree.
-Although a specific major is not required, some coursework in business, finance, economics, and mathematics is helpful.
+Employers usually prefer to hire candidates who have a bachelor’s degree.
+A common field of degree is business.
+Coursework in finance, economics, and mathematics is helpful.

-Beginning underwriters usually work as trainees under the supervision of senior underwriters.
+Beginning underwriters typically work under the supervision of senior underwriters for up to 12 months.
 Trainees work on basic applications and learn the most common risk factors.
 Some companies offer training programs that include classroom instruction on the basics of underwriting.

 Licenses, Certifications, and Registrations

-Employers often expect underwriters to become certified through coursework.
-These courses are important for keeping current with new insurance policies and for adjusting to new technology and changes in state and federal regulations.
-Certification is often necessary for advancement to senior underwriter and underwriter management positions.
-Many certification options are available.
+Employers may expect underwriters to become certified through coursework.
+These courses are important for keeping current with new insurance policies and changes in state and federal regulations.